 The new year begins with politicians from both sides of the aisle pushing diverse pieces of cannabis reform.

-The moves from both the left and the right underscore recent victories in last November’s election, during which cannabis policy took significant steps forward.
+The moves from both the left and the right underscore recent victories in last November’s election, during which cannabis reform policy took significant steps forward.
 Candidates such as Colorado Democrat Jared Polis — who campaigned on legalization and will be sworn-in as governor this week — are following through with promises made.

-In Colorado, Polis has already expressed support for several cannabis measures, including advancing cannabis hospitality.
+In Colorado, Polis has already expressed support for several cannabis reform measures, including advancing cannabis hospitality.
 And across the nation, politicians are exploring similar cannabis-friendly initiatives.

 Washington Governor Offers Pardons